Troy, New York: The 1800s: Canals, shipping, early industrialization

 Northern and Western New York was a theater of the War of 1812, and militia and regular army forces were led by Stephen Van Rensselaer of Troy.
 Quartermaster supplies were shipped through Troy.
-A local butcher and meatpacker named Samuel Wilson supplied the military, and according to an unprovable legend, barrels stamped "The U.S." were jokingly taken by the troops to stand for "Uncle Sam" meaning Wilson.
-Troy has since claimed to be the historical home of Uncle Sam.
+A local butcher and meatpacker named Samuel Wilson supplied the military, and according to local lore, stamped the meat barrels "U.S." which alternately was interpreted as "United States" and "Uncle Sam," meaning Wilson.
+Troy has since claimed to be the historical home of Uncle Sam, who is buried in the historic Oakwood Cemetery located on the northern outskirts of the city and the burial site of numerous local luminaries.
+The iconic Uncle Sam caricature was created by political newspaper cartoonist Thomas Nast.